 Home to some of Australia's most beautiful natural attractions, we found some of the best things to see and do while you're on the island.

-- Love fishingOpens external site in a new window?
+- Love fishing?
 The pristine waters are teeming.

 The island might be relatively small - you can cycle end-to-end in about 20 minutes (wind dependent) - but there's plenty to keep you busy.